EvotecIT/PSWriteHTML/readme.md

 I do plan on removing dependency on **PSSharedGoods**, **PSWriteColor** and **Connectimo** in the future (as I only use **Colors**) from PSSharedGoods but for now it is what it is.

 ## Changelog

+- 0.0.41 - 2019.06.30
+  - [x] New-HTMLTableHeader - removing need for AddRow switch
+    - [ ] If used with only Title it will assume AddRow
+    - [ ] If used with Names it will assume merging
+    - [ ] If used with Names without Title it will assume styling
+    - [ ] Left AddRow for compatibility reasons, may remove it in future

 - 0.0.40 - 2019.06.29 - https://evotec.xyz/all-your-html-tables-are-belong-to-us/
   - [x] New-HTMLTable features